dshaneg/triple-play/README.md

 On a build server, you need to make sure the environment variable `STAGE` is set to a value that matches one of the filenames in the config folder, excluding the suffix: (e.g. cert, local, prod).

 Both variables use default values if not set, but any automation should explicitly set values for these variables--the defaults are intended for local development.

+__BE CAREFUL__ when running this step locally if you have kubernetes credentials to any higher environment clusters (like production).
+Make sure your current context is set to a local or dev cluster.
+The process copies your kube config into the deployer container and lets it fly.

 ```sh
 make deploy